bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/reference/types.md

 # Types

-`BootstrapVue3` was born with Typescript in mind.
+`BootstrapVueNext` is a complete rewrite that strives for full TypeScript compatibility.
 This is a list of types we use in this library and that you can use too:

 ## Alignment